frederic-perez/AmE-dictionary/data/idioms.md

 __go south__ :seven::hammer: _That’s when things start going south._ _You’ve got a career there, if all this goes south._ _This one went south on me._ _That’s when everything went south._
 __go stir-crazy__ To become acutely anxious, restless, irritable, irrational, and/or depressed from remaining for too long in an unstimulating, confined, and/or isolated environment.
 “Stir” in this usage is a slang word for prison.
 __go strong__ :two: To proceed energetically or successfully. _It is still going strong._
+__go the distance__ :dart: To persist with some activity or goal until its completion. _I think this team is good enough to go the distance and win the championship, don’t you?_
 __go the extra mile__
 __go the way of the dinosaur(s)__ To become extinct, obsolete, old-fashioned, or no longer in common use.
 __go through the roof__